dkundu05/Spring2022/materials/syllabus/syllabus.md

 ## Readings

-This course will be based on lecture notes and select research papers.
+This course will be based on lecture notes/slides and select research papers.
 Course materials and references to research papers will be posted on the course website.

 The second part of the course will be closely related to select chapters from textbooks listed below.
 While there is no mandatory textbook for this course, I recommend that you consult these references for a deeper understanding of the methods we review in class with limited time.